 Fusarium wilt can survive for years in the soil and is spread by water, insects and garden equipment.
-It develops during hot weather and is most destructive when soil temperatures approach 80 degrees F. Dry weather and low soil moisture encourage this plant disease.
+The fungal disease develops during hot weather and is most destructive when soil temperatures approach 80˚F. Dry weather and low soil moisture encourage this plant disease.

 - Remove stricken growth from the garden and sterilize pruning clippers (one part bleach to 4 parts water) between cuts.

 - Use Safer® Yard & Garden Insect Killer to control many garden insects, like cucumber beetles, which are known to spread the disease.